hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 8 4 3 4 4 1 2 1(2) 7
-Weapons/Armour: Centigors may be armed with weapons and armour chosen from Gor Equipment list.
+Weapons/Armor: Centigors may be armed with weapons and armor chosen from Gor Equipment list.
 Skills: The Centigor may choose from Combat, & Strength when he gains a new skill.
 In addition, the Centigor may choose from the Beastmen Special Skill list